Ruhitha11/deepfake/README.md

 ```bash
    git clone https://github.com/deepaksnk/DeepFake-Detection.git
 ```
-2) You can access and run the notebook files in your preferred environment.
+2) To access the notebook files, follow these steps:
+      1. Navigate to the "notebook" folder in this repository.
+      2. Click on the desired notebook file to view its contents.
 ```bash
    notebook
 ```